Offshoots of Operation Car Wash: Operation Raider

-On 30 June 2016, the Federal Police launched Operation Raider (Saqueador) in conjunction with the Federal Public Prosecutor, investigating a $370 million money laundering organization centered on Governor Sérgio Cabral (PMDB).
+On 30 June 2016, the Federal Police launched Operation Raider (Saqueador) in conjunction with the Federal Public Prosecutor, investigating a $370 million money laundering organization centered on Governor Sérgio Cabral Filho (PMDB).
 Arrested in the operation were Carlinhos Cachoeira, Cláudio Abreu in Goiás and lobbyists Adir Assad and Marcelo José Abudd.
 One of the targets, contractor Fernando Cavendish, owner of Construtora Delta, who had been out of the country, was arrested as he landed at Aeroporto Internacional Tom Jobim.
 The Attorney General's Office (PGR) stated that the embezzlement of public funds by construction company Delta Engenharia in Rio de Janeiro, had the "sponsorship" of the former governor.
 Between 2007 and 2012, 96.3% of Delta's revenue came from public funds, almost 11 billion reals ($ billion).
 Of this total, 370 million reals ($ million) were allegedly laundered through eighteen "companies" located at the addresses of a dentist's office, plaster shop, and even a bush at the side of the road.
 Some addresses did not exist.
 The scheme involved embezzlement of funds for major public works, such as construction of the Maria Lenk Aquatics Centre for the 2007 Pan American Games and renovation and construction for the 2014 FIFA World Cup.